Atlanta Flames: Hockey Hall of Fame

-No Flames alumnus has been inducted into the Players Category.
+No Atlanta Flames player has been inducted into the players category.

 Broadcasters

 All of the Flames' radio and television broadcasts were simulcasts.
 The Flames' games were televised over-the-air on WTCG 17 and on the radio by WSB (AM).
 Jiggs McDonald was the main play-by-play announcer with Skip Caray substituting from 1976–80.
 Color commentators included Andy Still (1972–73), Bob Neal (1973–74), Ed Thilenius (1974–75; home and televised games only), Bernie Geoffrion (1975–79), and Bobby Harper (1979–80; home games only).
 Pete Van Wieren also did play-by-play for the Flames.

 Scoring leaders

 These are the top ten scorers for the franchise during its time in Atlanta.